debbiect246/dead-beat/readme.md

 ## How to play

-* Arrow keys - move
+* Arrow keys - move left and right
 * Space bar - shoot
 * Destroy all aliens to progress